SECURITY AND COMPLIANCE

 In a bid to reduce the extent of opportunity loss, Asia Pacific enterprises are turning to contingent workers to fill the skills gap.
 According to a study by outsourcing and consulting provider KellyOCG, 88 percent of senior executives in the region plan to maintain or increase the percentage of independent contractors over the next two years.
 However, this may not be a viable solution for all businesses.
 Companies that require niche skills (such as IT security firms) may find it challenging to find qualified freelancers, given the limited talent pool locally and even globally.

 Asia Pacific enterprises are also investing in talent development to combat the skills deficiency.
-In Hong Kong, 3 in 10 organizations across various industries are helping their existing employees upskill.
-Meanwhile, the financial services industry in Singapore is leading the upskill charge.
+The financial services industry in Singapore is leading the upskill charge.
 OCBC Bank, for instance, is providing its employees with an additional S$500 SkillsFuture Credit and a specially-curated SkillsFuture catalog to encourage them to upgrade their skill set.

 Since solving the talent crunch is a huge undertaking, governments need to play their part too.
 This was emphasized by Singapore’s Prime Minister Lee Hsien Loong at the recent May Day rally, where he cited the need for collaboration between the public and private sectors to effectively address the IT manpower crunch.